is6481/final_project/README.md

     presentation.
 -   Highlight one item from each column representing the current state of the chosen organization.
--   Write a few sentances on why each critera was selected.
+-   Create a section describing the current state of your organization.
+    This section should have four sub-sections, one for each of the criteria (rows) in the model.
--   Describe how the organization can move from the current level for each criteria to the next level.
+-   Create a section describing how to move from the current level (columns) to the next level in the model.
+You should have four sub-sections, one for each criteria (row) in the model.

-### Requirements

--   Using the grid on slide 25 of the Four Scenarios lecture, assess the BI maturity of an organization (this could be a company or department).
--   Your paper should include the following three sections
-    -   (5 points) Brief/high-level summary of the organization you are analyzing.
-Including industry and business description along with any details about the department you are focusing on.
-    -   (5 points) Copy of the table from slide 25 of the 02.03 Four Scenarios slides with highlights.
-    -   (20 points) Description of your organization’s current BI maturity level - make sure to point out the specific elements that put the organization in that level.
-    -   (20 points) Explanation of what needs to happen for the organization to move from the current level to the next level.
+-   Be as detailed as possible in your writing.
+-   Refer to the rubric for additional requirements.

 ### Notes